Mig-uel/java-full-stack/6-section/README.md

 - Replacing modules has minimal impact on the overall system.
 - Enhances code readability and organization.
 - Facilitates better separation of concerns.

+## What is Spring Bean, Spring Context, and IoC Container?

+### Spring Bean

+A Spring Bean is any normal Java class that is instantiated and managed by the Spring IoC container.
+These beans form the backbone of a Spring application and are created, configured, and managed by the Spring framework.

+#### How Beans Are Created

+Beans are instantiated by the container based on the **configuration metadata** provided by the developer.
+This metadata can be defined in various ways:

+- **XML Configuration**: Beans can be defined in XML files using `<bean>` tags (legacy approach).
+- **Annotations**: Using annotations like `@Component`, `@Service`, `@Repository`, and `@Controller` to mark classes as beans.
+- **Java Configuration**: Using `@Configuration` classes with `@Bean` methods to define beans programmatically.

+#### Bean Lifecycle Management

+The Spring IoC container manages the entire lifecycle of beans, including:

+- Instantiation
+- Dependency Injection
+- Initialization
+- Destruction
+- Scope management (singleton, prototype, request, session, etc.)

+It also ensures that any required dependencies are injected into the beans when they are created.

+### Spring Context

+The Spring Context, also known as the Application Context, is like the "memory" of your Spring application, where Spring manages all the objects (beans) it needs to run your application.
+It is a central interface that provides configuration information to the application and allows access to the beans managed by the Spring IoC container.

+By default, Spring does not know about the objects or components you define in your application.

+To make Spring aware of them, you need to register these components with the Spring Context using:

+- Annotations like `@Component`, `@Service`, etc.
+- Explicit bean definitions in XML or Java configuration.

+Once registered, the Spring Context can create, configure, and manage these components throughout the application's lifecycle.

+### IoC Container

+The IoC (Inversion of Control) Container is the core component of the Spring Framework.
+Its main job is to manage the objects (beans) in your application.
+It is responsible for:

+- Creating instances (beans) of your classes.
+- Configuring these instances based on the metadata you provide (like XML, annotations, or Java config) (e.g., setting properties, injecting dependencies).
+- Managing the lifecycle of these instances (initialization, destruction, etc.).

+#### Types of IoC Containers in Spring

+There are two main types of IoC containers in Spring:

+1. **BeanFactory**

+- The simplest container that provides basic support for dependency injection.
+- It provides the basic functionality of managing beans.
+- Suitable for lightweight applications with minimal features.
+- It is lazy-loaded, meaning beans are created only when requested.
+- `org.springframework.beans.factory.BeanFactory` is the root interface.

+2. **ApplicationContext**

+- A more advanced container that builds on top of BeanFactory.
+- It provides additional features like internationalization, event propagation, and integration with Spring's AOP.
+- It is eager-loaded, meaning all singleton beans are created at startup.
+- `org.springframework.context.ApplicationContext` is the root interface.